mtliendo/project-starter/README.md

 A modern React application starter template built with Vite, TypeScript, TailwindCSS, and DaisyUI.

+Honestly, I just got tired of setting up the same frontend.
+I usually couple this with an Amplify backend.
+In any case, hope this simple repo helps :)

 ## Features

 - ⚡️ **Vite** - Lightning fast build tool